Recoskie/JDasm/README.md

 The web based version uses a different file system built into javascript: <a href="https://developer.mozilla.org/en-US/docs/Web/API/FileReader">FileReader API</a>

 It renders the VHex component using HTML5 canvas.
-It is experimental and currently only supports the swingIO VHex component.
+It is experimental and only has the dataDescriptor left to be added.

-More will be added including my JS disassembler <a href="https://github.com/Recoskie/X86-64-Disassembler-JS">X86-64-Disassembler-JS.js</a>
+It will also use the JS disassembler <a href="https://github.com/Recoskie/X86-64-Disassembler-JS">X86-64-Disassembler-JS.js</a>

 The "core" type package should be a submodule.